morphware/daemon/docs/conf.md

 Any valid Java Script can be placed in each conf file. `module.exports` must export a object.

-## Setting up the `secrets.js` file

-A `secrets.js` template file can simply be copied and edited to your needs.
-`cp conf/secrets.js.template conf/secrets.js`

 ## Local settings on built packages